- Purchase the complete Expat Arrivals Bangkok Guide (PDF)

 - CON: Saving face

-If another person becomes angry, demanding, or rude in public towards a Thai person, locals will go to great lengths to ‘save face’.
-No matter what emotions may be felt, they are not displayed or demonstrated in a negative manner towards another person.
-This is an important part of Thai culture that has great significance on how an expat will be treated.
+If someone acts angry, demanding, contradictory or rude in public towards a Thai person, locals will go to great lengths to ‘save face’.
+No matter what emotions may be felt, they are not displayed or demonstrated negatively towards another person.
+This is an important part of Thai culture that has a great impact on how an expat will be treated.
 Keeping calm and remaining polite are better ways to deal with conflict.

 Healthcare in Bangkok